iframe-resizer/docs/src/content/docs/frameworks/api.md

 When you add an iframe to a Virtual DOM, you need to ensure that `connectResizer()()` is only called on the first render of the iframe.

-Before having a Virtual DOM remove an iframe from the page, _iframe-resizer_ needs to be first disconnnect from the iframe.
-The Parent Page API provides a [disconnec()](../api/parent/#disconnect) method to unbind _iframe-resizer_ from the iframe element.
+Before having a Virtual DOM remove an iframe from the page, _iframe-resizer_ needs to be first disconnect from the iframe.
+The Parent Page API provides a [disconnect()](../api/parent/#disconnect) method to unbind _iframe-resizer_ from the iframe element.

 The following example of this is a simplified part of the `@iframe-resizer/react` component.